 Buying or selling your home can be a stressful time to say the least.
 Add the need for a quick turnaround and it’s a real mess.
 Even people who have plenty of time to buy or sell put it off because they fear it will be more hassle than they can endure.
 Why all the pressure?
 A decision of this scale has a huge impact on finances and home-style happiness.
 No wonder it causes anxiety.
-In this article, we’ll discuss ways to lessen the worries by creating an alliance with your realtor—and knowing when to trust your own judgment.
+In this article, we’ll discuss ways to lessen the worries by creating an alliance with your realtor — and knowing when to trust your own judgment.
 Let’s start.

-First, let’s begin by saying that most people rely on a real estate agent to help them with the sale of their home or the purchase of a new house.
+1) Get it done right: Let’s begin by saying that most people rely on a real estate agent to help them with the sale of their home or the purchase of a new house.
 Yes, there are times when it makes sense to go it alone, but even then, you will likely need the services of a realtor or real estate attorney to wrap up the details of documents and filings.
 Since that is the exception, we’ll leave it for another article, and assume that you will be using a realtor for your transaction.

-Now that we know you’ll be working with a professional, let’s make sure the agent is just that—a professional.
+2) Hire a full-time real estate agent: Now that we know you’ll be working with a professional, let’s make sure the agent is just that—a professional.
 Many realtors are working at it on a part-time basis.
 If you hire one of these agents, be sure to ask how long they have been in the business, how many homes they have helped clients buy and sell, and in which neighborhoods those transactions took place.
 Why is this important?
 You want an expert to advise you and asking questions will help you determine which agent is best for you.

 If you choose to work with a full-time realtor, the same questions apply.
 It makes good sense to interview several agents before making your decision.
 Homeowners often know many realtors or might have a realtor in the family.
 There might be recommendations from friends, family or colleagues.
 How to decide?
 Here’s where you trust your own intuition.